-Probate refers to the process of Court-directed administration of an Estate.
+Probate refers to the process of Court-involved administration of an Estate.
 This may be done according to the Will of an individual or according to the NM state statutes that direct the property left in the name of someone who dies without a Will.
 The Court will appoint a personal representative to gather assets, pay debts and expenses, and distribute the net Estate.
 This personal representative is responsible to the heirs of the deceased person and must report to them and the Court on activities.
-The Steffy Law Firm PC can assist with Court pleadings, hearings, gathering assets, assessing creditor claims, reporting and distributions.
+Steffy Law Firm PC can assist with Court pleadings, hearings, gathering assets, assessing creditor claims, reporting and distributions.

 Entity formation, dissolution, conversion and succession (transfer) are also highly tax sensitive and should not be discussed without an in-depth assessment of the business goals, risk for personal liability and tax consequences of the various options.

 Note: Steffy Law Firm does not prepare tax returns, but seeks to work with clients and their tax preparers as part of Estate Administration.

 While the Steffy Law Firm does not act as a Trustee, Agent under a Power of Attorney or Personal Representative, it does offer counsel to those serving as Trustee, Agent under a Power of Attorney, or Personal Representative in probate.
 Questions may arise as to how to amend an existing Trust or modify an Irrevocable Trust for a change in the law, an error, an unforeseen circumstance, tax advantage or the like.
 Other times a fiduciary may wish to resign their position or gain insights into the process for liquidation, retention and distribution of assets.
 These are services provided by the Steffy Law Firm.